 5. Bikinis and Beachwear

 Colombia is more urban, hip and style-conscious than many people realize, making it a great place to shop for bikinis and other beach fashions.
 Check out the beachside shops in Bocagrande for a great selection of designer bikinis from Medellin and Bogota, the country’s two most forward-thinking metropolises.
-Men’s swimwear and a whole lot of flip-flop variations are also for sale in the area.

 6. Caña Flecha Products